 Most replacement fences are relatively low and are of various combinations of materials, with brick and wrought iron predominant.

+Figure 21.
 Portion of an original front fence.
-All fences were constructed like this, although some were higher (eg Howe Parade where the first experimental dwellings were built).
+All fences were constructed like this, although some were higher (for example Howe Parade where the first experimental dwellings were built).